Reading Time: 4 minutes 42 seconds

 While your initial response to reading some of the microaggressions listed above may be perhaps people are being too sensitive, the reality is that all the comments are rooted in stereotypes that are quite harmful to people.
-Although they may seem harmless in nature or perhaps even funny at times, as shown in the video below, they are very sinister in nature and are really a form of insult.
+Although they may seem harmless in nature or perhaps even funny at times, they are very sinister in nature and are really a form of insult.

 Although you likely have a good understanding of the harmful nature of microaggressions at this point, let’s break down one of most common microaggressions: “I don’t see color.”

 What you think you are saying: “I treat everyone the same regardless of their race or ethnicity.
 I see the inherent dignity and worth of all people.”